Chicken Katsu Recipe

 Place the cooked chicken katsu on a rack or paper towels set over a plate to drain.
 Let rest for about 5 minutes prior to cutting.

-Slice the chicken into strips, top Tonkatsu sauce, and serve with cabbage slaw and cooked rice.
+Slice the chicken into strips, top with Tonkatsu sauce, and serve with cabbage slaw and cooked rice.

 - Not Pounding the Chicken: Skipping this step can lead to uneven cooking, with some areas undercooked and others too dry.
 Pounding ensures a consistent thickness for even frying.